staracode/portfolio/README.md

 # Data Science & AI Portfolio

-A comprehensive portfolio showcasing various data science, machine learning, and AI projects using Python and R.
+A portfolio showcasing various data science, machine learning, and AI projects using Python and R. I used this repository to quickly explore new ideas and tools as I hear about them and.

 ## 🏗️ Project Structure